jupyterhub/zero-to-jupyterhub-k8s/doc/source/optimization.md

 A [*Cluster
 Autoscaler*](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)
 (CA) will help you add and remove nodes from the cluster.
 But the CA needs some help to function well.
-Without help, it will both fail scale up before users arrive and scale down nodes aggressively enough without disrupting users.
+Without help, it will both fail to scale up before users arrive and scale down nodes aggressively enough without disrupting users.

 ### Scaling up in time (user placeholders)